7maylord/colorstark/README.md

 - Click "Connect Wallet" to link your wallet.

 ### Interact with the Game
-- **Set Name**: Enter a name (e.g., "Alice") and click "Set Name" to update your leaderboard profile.
+- **Set Name**: Enter a name (max 31 chars) and set it on-chain.
-- **Start Game**: Click "Start Game" to initialize a game with 5 colored bottles (Red, Blue, Green, Yellow, Purple) and a target configuration.
+- **Start Game**: Click "Start Game" to initialize a game with 5 colored bottles and a target configuration.
-- **Make Moves**: Click two bottles to swap their positions, aiming to match the target.
-Track moves and correct bottles (e.g., "3/5").
+- **Swap Bottles**: Click two bottles to swap their positions off-chain, aiming to match the target.
-- **Win Game**: Match all 5 bottles to earn 10 points, automatically ending the game.
+- **Submit Result**: Click "Submit Result" to send your solution to the contract.
+If correct, you earn 10 points and the game ends.
-- **End Game**: Click "End Game" to manually terminate an active game.
+- **End Game**: Click "End Game" to manually terminate an active game on-chain (no points awarded).
-- **Leaderboard**: View all players' names and points, sorted by highest score.
+- **Leaderboard**: View all players' names, points, and moves, sorted by highest score.

 ## Building for Production